 What can I do?

-You can report a suspected safety issue to the HPRA by using its online reporting system, by post, or by telephone.
+You can report a suspected safety issue to the HPRA using its online reporting system, by post, or by telephone.
 Full details on how to submit a report are available on the HPRA website.
 You can submit a report for yourself or someone in your care.
 When you submit a report, you give the HPRA information that can help to make medicines and medical devices safer for others.

 Every report counts and helps to make health products as safe as possible.